noahehall/theBookOfNoah/architecture/informationarchitecture.md

       - upstream stakeholders/executives
       - downstream designers and developers

-  - implementation
+#### implementation
     - designs are put to the test as the site is built, tested and launched
     - organizing and tagging documents,
     - testing and troubhleshooting
-    - developing documentation and training programs to ensure the IA can be maintained effectively over timme
+    - developing documentation and training programs to ensure the IA can be maintained effectively over time
+    - detailed blueprints
+      - you focus on communicating detailed organization, labeling and navigation decisions to your colleagues for the dev team
+      - map out the entire site so that the dev team can implement the IA plans to the letter without requiring your involvement
+      - must present the complete information hierarchy from the main page to the destination pages
+      - must detail the labeling and navigation systems to be implemented in each area of the site -

-  - administration
+#### administration
     - continuous evaluation and improvement of the sites IA
     - tagging new documents and weeding out old ones
     - monitoring site usage and user feedback